fokalview/VR-Data-V2/README.md

-# VR Data Visualization Project
+# **Abstract**
-A multidataset breakdown of VR engagement, comfort, and user patterns
+This project brings together several VR datasets into one interactive system that shows how different people experience virtual reality.
+The visuals highlight patterns in comfort, immersion, usage behavior, and accessibility by combining demographic, headset, and educational data into a single exploration environment.

 ---

-## Abstract
+# **Project Overview**

-This project pulls together several independent VR datasets and turns them into a connected visualization system that helps explain how real people experience virtual reality.
-Instead of treating demographic data, headset usage, immersion scores, and assistive technology availability as separate stories, I combined them into one interactive environment using D3.js.
+VR affects every user differently.
+Comfort, immersion, and engagement shift based on age, gender, session duration, and the type of headset being used.
+Instead of analyzing these datasets separately, I merged them into one framework so I could study the full picture.

-The goal is simple.
-Understand what makes VR comfortable, what makes it uncomfortable, and how those factors shift depending on who you are and what you are using.
-The project uses scatter plots, radar charts, icon based filters, and responsive tooltips to create a clear picture of VR usage patterns across multiple populations.
-This work is both a technical demonstration and a practical exploration of how design and data can work together to support better VR decisions.
+The project connects data from education, user experience, assistive technology, and headset performance.
+Using D3.js, I built an interactive set of charts that reveal how these factors work together.
+The goal is simple: make it easier to understand what drives VR comfort, what predicts discomfort, and how different groups behave inside virtual environments.

----
+This work is a mix of research, technical design, and visual storytelling.
+It demonstrates how multidataset analysis can expose patterns that would be invisible in isolation.

 ---

-## At a Glance
+# **At a Glance**

-**Tech Stack**
+### **Tech Stack**
 - D3.js
 - JavaScript
 - CSV based data pipeline
 - VizHub for hosting and rendering

-**Core Visuals**
+### **Core Visuals**
 - Engagement scatter plot
 - Users demographic bar chart
 - Three headset comparison panels
 - Gender based radar chart
-- Assistive technology regional view
+- Assistive technology world view

-**Key Metrics Tracked**
+### **Key Metrics Tracked**
 - Immersion level
 - Motion sickness
 - Session duration